Massacres of Diyarbekir (1895)

-Massacres of Diyarbakır were massacres that took place in the Diyarbekir Vilayet of the Ottoman Empire between the years of 1894 and 1896 by ethnic Kurds and Turks.
-The events were part of the Hamidian massacres and targeted the vilayet's Christian population – Armenians and mostly Assyrians.
+The massacres of Diyarbakır were massacres that took place in the Diyarbekir Vilayet of the Ottoman Empire between the years of 1894 and 1896 by Muslims, a majority of whom were ethnic Kurds.
+The events were part of the Hamidian massacres and targeted the vilayet's Christian population – mostly Armenians and Assyrians.

-The massacres were initially directed at Armenians, instigated by Ottoman politicians and clerics under the pretext of their desire to dismantle the state, but they soon changed into a general anti-Christian pogrom as the killing moved to the Diyarbekir Vilayet and surrounding areas of Tur Abdin, which was inhabited by Assyrians.
+The massacres were initially directed at Armenians, instigated by Ottoman politicians and clerics under the pretext of their desire to dismantle the state, but they soon changed into a general anti-Christian pogrom as the killing moved to the Diyarbekir Vilayet and surrounding areas of Tur Abdin, which were inhabited by ethnic Assyrian Christians.
 Contemporary accounts put the total number of Assyrians killed between 1894 and 1896 at around 25,000.

 Background

 Kurdish raids on villages in the Diyarbekir Vilayet intensified in the years following a famine that ravaged the region.
-This was followed by fierce battles between Kurds and Shammar Arabs.
+This was followed by fierce battles between Kurds and Mhallami Arabs.
 In August 1888, Kurdish Aghas led attacks on Assyrian villages in Tur Abdin killing 18.
-Requests for an investigation by Patriarch Ignatius Peter IV went unanswered by the Porte.
-Another Kurdish raid in October 1889 targeted several Assyrian/Syriac villages during which 40 villagers including women and children were killed.
+Requests for an investigation by Patriarch Ignatius Peter IV went unanswered by the Ottoman Porte.
+Another Kurdish raid in October 1889 targeted several Assyrian Christian villages during which 40 villagers including women and children were killed.
 These events were the first signs of the massacres that would characterise the Diyarbekir Vilayet for the following decade.

 The Hamidian massacres came when some 4,000 Armenians in the Sasun district of Bitlis Vilayet in 1894 rebelled against Kurdish tribes, who demanded traditional taxes from them.
 Local authorities reported this to the Sultan as a major revolt.
 The Sultan responded by sending the Ottoman army supported by the Hamidiye cavalry and local Kurdish tribes.
 After clashing with the Armenian rebels, the Kurds descended upon Armenian villages in the regions of Sasun (Sassoun) and Talori, between Muş and Silvan, massacring its inhabitants and burning several Christian villages.
 More than 7,500 Armenians died as a result, and an intervention by European powers lead to the dismissal of the Governor of Bitlis, Bahri Paşa, in January 1895.
 Three European Powers - Britain, France and Russia - thinking that reform of the Ottoman local government would help to prevent violence as occurred in Sasun, proposed to Sultan Abdul Hamid II a reform plan, planning control of the Kurds and the employment of Christian assistant-governors.
 The Sultan was unwilling to yield to the desires of the Powers.
 During the Spring and Summer of 1895 months of unfruitful negotiations passed.
 After a demonstration in Constantinople on September 30, 1895, organised by the Armenian Hunchakian Party to ask for speedy enactment of the reforms, Christian neighbourhoods in the city were attacked by angry Muslim mobs and the city descended into chaos.
 The massacre in Constantinople was followed by more Muslim-Armenian conflict in other areas, always costing the lives of vastly more Christians than Muslims.
 Western pressure on the Sultan increased, and he eventually gave in to their demands and a Firman of the reforms was issued in October 1895.